The Merchant Importer enables you to create new merchant accounts in your CRM automatically by importing a CSV file with the merchant data.

-In the next step, map the columns identified in the CSV file (shown under Identified Columns) to the appropriate IRIS CRM Merchant fields (shown in the middle column):
+In the next step, map the columns identified in the CSV file (shown under Identified Columns) to the appropriate CRM Merchant fields in the middle column (Map to Merchant Fields):

-In the top-right corner of the mapping tab, select what will happen if the CSV file contains a merchant whose MID number is already registered with a merchant account in IRIS CRM:
+In the top-right corner of the mapping tab, select what will happen if the CSV file contains a merchant whose MID number is already registered with a merchant account in the CRM: